Projects of DRDO: Nirbhay

-Nirbhay (Fearless) is a long range, all-weather, subsonic cruise missile powered by solid rocket booster and turbofan or a turbojet engine that can be launched from multiple platforms and is capable of carrying conventional and nuclear warheads.
+Nirbhay is a long range, all-weather, subsonic cruise missile powered by solid rocket booster and turbofan or a turbojet engine that can be launched from multiple platforms and is capable of carrying conventional and nuclear warheads.
 The missile is guided by an inertial navigation system and a radio altimeter for the height determination.
 It carries a Ring Laser Gyroscope (RLG) based guidance, control and navigation system with additional MEMS based Inertial Navigation System (INS) along with radiodetermination-satellite service GPS/NAVIC.
 With a range of about 1000 km, Nirbhay is capable of delivering 24 different types of warheads depending on mission requirements.

 Hypersonic weapons development

+In order to create advanced hypersonic missiles domestically, the DRDO is working on Project Vishnu.
+DRDO will produce twelve different types of hypersonic missile systems for attack, and interception capability.
+Before 2030, DRDO wants to build hypersonic glide vehicles.